Abstract

 Fig. 7Optimal structure of the rubber mounts [21]

-The parameters of cr and kr in the mathematical Eq.
+The parameters of and in the mathematical Eq.
 (4) was optimized.
 This optimal structure of the rubber mounts not only significantly improved the vibratory roller’s ride comfort but also reduced the cab shaking.
 Besides, based on the adaptive genetic algorithm and mutil-objective optimization method [24, 25], the lumped parameters of the rubber mounts was optimized to improve the vibratory roller ride comfort [9].
 However, the vibration responses of the vibratory roller under the low-excitation frequency was very high, especially the pitching and rolling cab angles.
 This issue was due to the rubber mounts with the high stiffness and low damping characteristics which could only help to reduce the amplitude vibration and noise in the high-frequency range.
 Therefore, it is difficult to improve the vibratory roller’s ride comfort with cab isolation systems equipped with the traditional or optimal rubber mounts.
 In order to solve this problem, a new cab isolation system was proposed to improve the vibratory roller’s ride comfort in the low-frequency region [8, 12, 26-28].

 Fig. 8Three types of cab isolation systems for the vibratory rollers [8]